stevenrobertson/sd-docs/report/flame_algorithm.md

 ##Section Outline
 This section provides an in-depth description of the fractal flame algorithm along with a primer on the Iterated Function System (IFS) in which the fractal flame algorithm is a variant of.
 This primer is provided to the reader in order to solidify the concept of the chaos game which is essential to understanding the flame algorithm because it builds heavily on upon the concepts that are used in the classical IFS.

-Also included in this section is a brief history of the Flame algorithm from its birth in 1992 [CHECK CONFUSION] to the present day.
+Also included in this section is a brief history of the Flame algorithm from its birth in 1992 to the present day.
 As the algorithm is presented step-by-step references are also presented in which the topics in question are explained in more detail.

 Finally, we end with a concluding section summarizing our current knowledge on the topic and describe how it influenced our proposed implementation for rendering fractal flames using the flame algorithm which is described in the following section.